MalikHaroonKhokhar/InterviewMate/README.md

 # InterviewMate
 InterviewMate is an AI-powered interview practice application that helps users prepare for job interviews through realistic question-and-answer sessions with personalized feedback.
-The application simulates real interview scenarios, allowing users to practice their responses and receive constructive feedback to improve their interview skills.
+The application simulates real interview scenarios, allowing users to practice their responses and receive constructive feedback to improve their interview skills on any topic.

 ## Features